phetsims/equality-explorer/doc/lock-scenarios.md

 ### Scenario 16

 1. Turn the lock on.
-2. Drag an term from the left toolbox.
+2. Drag a term from the left toolbox.
 3. Verify that an equivalent term comes out of the right toolbox and follows the dragged term.
 4. Release the dragged term below the plates.
-5. Verify that the dragged term and equivalent term return to their respective toolboxes.
+5. Verify that the dragged term and equivalent term return to their respective toolboxes, and the plates remain empty.

 ### Scenario 17